 Background

-The environment was correctly configured, and Windows Autopilot hybrid join provisioning worked fine.
-However, it suddenly stopped working.
-Since this issue is mostly related to incorrect permissions on the Active Directory OU, we focus our investigation on that.
+The environment was initially configured correctly, and Windows Autopilot Hybrid Azure AD Join provisioning worked without issues.
+However, the process suddenly stopped functioning.
+Since this error is often linked to incorrect Active Directory OU permissions, our investigation focuses on that area.

-This error usually happens when the device does not receive an offline domain join blob from the Intune connector.
-The device waits for the offline domain join blob information when it gets Intune’s offline domain join profile.
-Once the Intune connector receives an ODJ request, it creates a computer account on the On-premises domain.
-The device receives the details at the next sync.
-If the autopilot device does not receive the details, then it keeps waiting for the details, and the device provisioning times out.
+This problem typically occurs when the device fails to receive an Offline Domain Join (ODJ) blob from the Intune Connector.
+During provisioning, the device expects the ODJ blob after receiving Intune’s offline domain join profile.
+Once the Intune Connector processes the ODJ request, it creates a computer account in the on‑premises Active Directory domain.
+The device then receives these details at the next sync.
+If the Autopilot device does not receive the blob, it continues waiting indefinitely, causing the Hybrid Join provisioning to stall and eventually time out with Autopilot error 80070002.

 Step 1: Check Event Logs